Goal difference: Yugoslavia

-1951, First League – Red Star Belgrade–Dinamo Zagreb
+1951, First League – Red Star Belgrade and Dinamo Zagreb

 Red Star Belgrade won the 1951 Yugoslav First League championship ahead of Dinamo Zagreb with a 0.013 better goal average.
 Dinamo's final match against BSK Belgrade ended in a 2–2 draw, and the following day Red Star defeated Partizan 2–0, meaning that both teams finished on 35 points.
 Red Star's 50 goals for and 21 against gave a goal average of 2.381, while Dinamo's 45 to 19 gave 2.368.

-1958, First League – RNK Split–Budućnost
+1958, First League – RNK Split and Budućnost

-In the 1957–58 Yugoslav First League championship, RNK Split and Budućnost finished the season leveled on points and goal average.
+In the 1957–58 Yugoslav First League championship, RNK Split and Budućnost finished the season level on points and goal average.
 Both teams had 25 points, with Budućnost's 30 goals for and 36 against giving a goal average of 0.833, the same as RNK Split's 35 goals for and 42 against.
 A two-legged play-off match between the two was needed to decide who will enter relegation play-offs.
 The match in Split ended in a goalless draw, while in the return leg Budućnost defeated RNK Split 4–0.
-RNK Split entered the relegation play-offs and was relegated in their first season in the top flight.
+RNK Split entered the relegation play-offs and were relegated in their first season in the top flight.